jrkoonce-invis/State-Management-Web-App/README.md

 # A State Management App made in Go and p5.js

 ### Golang Backend
-- serves index.html in the ui-dist/ folder
+- serves index.html in the p5-ui/ folder
-- api at localhost:5000/api serves data in the form of a post (simply text and a number)
+- api at *domain*/api serves data in the form of a post (simply text and a number)
 - api allows for POST, DELETE, and GET requests
 - existing posts stored in Mongodb database

-### Default Frontend (ui-dist/index.html)
-- simply performs a get request and shows the exsisting data

 ### P5 Frontend (p5-ui/)
-- Currently not connected to backend and simply a ui for creating posts (in development...)

-**Note**: If you want to use the p5 frontend, as of now you have to build the static files with webpack into the dist/ folder and replace the existing index.html file
+- With gui, interacts with the bacend in the following ways:
+    - POST request -> adds post
+    - DELET request -> delets post
+    - GET request -> gets post

-### Future Additions
+### Session Management
-- I want to build a working version on Heroku
+- Keeps tracks of users exsisting posts with cookies for session management
+- Cookies store userid which are acessed in database

-- I want to add a sort of login system
+**Note**: Cookies are temporary and are just used for proof of concept.
+If I were to add to this project, I would create a more permenant login system